Supreme Court Justice Ruth Bader Ginsburg dies at 87

 Supreme Court Justice Ruth Bader Ginsburg dies at 87New

-WASHINGTON (AP) — Supreme Court Justice Ruth Bader Ginsburg, a diminutive yet towering women’s rights champion who became the court’s second female justice, has died at her home in Washington.
+WASHINGTON (AP) — Supreme Court Justice Ruth Bader Ginsburg, a towering women’s rights champion who became the court’s second female justice, has died at her home in Washington.
 She was 87.
 Ginsburg died of complications from metastatic pancreatic cancer, the court said.
-Ginsburg announced in July that she was undergoing chemotherapy treatment for lesions on her liver, the latest of her several battles with cancer.
-Ginsburg spent her final years on the bench as the unquestioned leader of the court’s liberal wing and became something of a rock star to her admirers.
-Young women especially seemed to embrace the court’s Jewish grandmother, affectionately calling her the Notorious RBG.
+Ginsburg’s death just over six weeks before Election Day is likely to set off a heated battle over whether President Donald Trump should nominate, and the Republican-led Senate should confirm, her replacement, or if the seat should remain vacant until the outcome of his race against Democrat Joe Biden is known.